-Security function may be needed to protect MBS related signalling/data.
+Security function may be used to protect MBS related signalling/data.
 Detailed descriptions of security requirements, procedures and handling for 5G Multicast/Broadcast Service (MBS) are provided in TS 33.501 [20].

-MBS security function is implemented in the MBSF/MBSTF so that it may apply only when MBSF/MBSTF are used (i.e. Configuration option 2 and 3).
+MBS security function is implemented in the MBSF/MBSTF so that it can be applied only when MBSF/MBSTF are used (i.e. Configuration option 2 and 3).
 For configuration option 1 how to support MBS security is out of 3GPP scope.

+The following additions for MBS multicast control plane procedures in the present specification apply if the MBS security function for multicast as defined in TS 33.501 [20] is used: